TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_8_Identity_Refresh_and_Recompute.md

 Recompute is often asynchronous.

 That means:

 - Aggregation job may say Completed
 - Identity shows new department
 - Access still shows old roles

-This does not always mean failure.
+This is not always a failure.
 It often just means recompute has not finished yet.

-This delay confuses people into rerunning aggregation unnecessarily.
+This delay tricks people into rerunning aggregation, which usually makes things worse.

 ---

-## What Goes Wrong Here

-When access is wrong but identity is right, usually:

-- Recompute has not run yet
-- Recompute failed
-- Role rules do not match identity fields

-The problem is rarely aggregation at this point.

----

 ## What Recompute Never Does

 Recompute does NOT:

 - Re-read sources
 - Re-link accounts
-- Change identity fields
+- Change identity attributes

 It only changes access.

+So if identity is wrong, recompute cannot fix it.
-So rerunning aggregation to fix access is usually the wrong instinct.
+And if access is wrong, rerunning aggregation is usually the wrong instinct.

+---

+## Interactive Pause

+Scenario:

+- Identity shows: Alice.department = Engineering
+- Access still shows: Sales role

+Question:
+What should you check first?

+Pause.
+Think.

+Answer:
+- Did recompute run?
+- Did recompute succeed?
+- Are role rules correct?

+Not: “Let me rerun aggregation.”

 ---